-Purpose: To provide discretionary financial assistance for disabled occupants who do not have the financial resources to pay for necessary adaptations to help support them to remain independent in their home.
-The discretionary assistance will fund minor works for those eligible for a mandatory disabled facilities grant.

-Maximum amount: The maximum amount of assistance is £7,000.

-Applicant eligibility: The disabled occupant must be eligible under the provisions of the Housing Grants Construction and Regeneration Act 1996.
-Applications must be supported by a referral from a Lincolnshire the needs of the disabled occupant and it must be reasonable and practicable to carry out the works having regard to the age and condition of the property.
-The purposes for which a grant may be give are those detailed in section 23 of the Housing Grants Construction and Regeneration Act 1996.
+- Purpose: To provide discretionary financial assistance for disabled occupants who do not have the financial resources to pay for necessary adaptations to help support them to remain independent in their home.
+The discretionary assistance will fund minor works for those eligible for a mandatory disabled facilities grant. - Maximum amount: The maximum amount of assistance is £7,000. - Applicant eligibility: The disabled occupant must be eligible under the provisions of the Housing Grants Construction and Regeneration Act 1996.
+Applications must be supported by a referral from a Lincolnshire County Council Occupational Therapist. - Eligible works: The relevant works must be necessary and appropriate to meet the needs of the disabled occupant and it must be reasonable and practicable to carry out the works having regard to the age and condition of the property.
+The purposes for which a grant may be given are those detailed in section 23 of the Housing Grants Construction and Regeneration Act 1996.
 Any associated fees e.g. technical surveys, obtaining proof of title etc will be included in the total assistance amount.